harveyThomas4692/Mathematica-RL/README.md

 # Mathematica-RL
-Packages for running RL within mathematica
+Packages for running Reinforcement Learning (RL) within Mathematica

 This repository contains the code for Reinforcement Learning (RL), implemented in Mathematica.
 This was intended for use in the paper: